 Norwegian Cruise Line

 Older children or teenagers might prefer sailing with Norwegian Cruise Lines.
-The Norwegian Bliss and Norwegian Encore are mega-ships offering roundtrip itineraries from Seattle, Washington.
+The Norwegian Bliss and Norwegian Encore are mega-ships offering roundtrip Alaska itineraries from Seattle, Washington.

 With a capacity of over 4,000 guests, these large vessels have amenities not seen on other lines.
 Its two-level go-cart track is a hit with families and a chance to test your driving skills against a family member in a friendly competition.